teahouse-hosting/chaise/docs/prose/cli.rst

 Design Documents
 ~~~~~~~~~~~~~~~~

 A design document is represented by a single KDL file next to a ``__db__.kdl`` file.
 It either consists of one or more indexes (for use with mango queries) or one or more views (not yet implemented).
-You cannot mix indexes and views in the same
+You cannot mix indexes and views in the same document.

 Each index consists of a name and one or more fields.
 They can be listed individually: